anaconda/anaconda-ident/README.md

 to deliver a configurable amount of additional telemetry data when requesting indices and packages from a server.
 This data is appended to the user agent string, and delivered to a custom `X-Anaconda-Ident` request header.
+When making requests to Anaconda domains, it adds an additional header containing the standard conda access tokens corresponding to Anaconda services.

-In its default mode, this telemetry data is *randomly generated* to avoid revealing personally identifiable content.
+In its default mode, the telemetry data is *randomly generated* to avoid revealing personally identifiable content.
 In this mode, use cases include: